HairClone to Offer Cell Expansion Service by 2025

 “Sorry for not replying sooner but I have just returned from annual leave.
 Yes we have freshened up the website and created a new logo that was inspired by our goal of rebuilding miniaturizing hair follicles.
 It was launched Feb 27th.

 Our banking service continues to increase and we now have had 3 years of successive growth.
-We have also shown that our cryopreservation technology, as well as preserving the Dermal Papilla (DP) cells that we will use in the treatment we are developing, is also able to cryopreserve the other cell types from the hair follicle such as melanocytes, epithelial cells and bulge stem cells which could be used in other Regenerative Medicine therapies.
+We have also shown that our cryopreservation technology besides preserving the dermal papilla cells (that we will use in the treatment we are developing), is also able to cryopreserve the other cell types.
+This includes melanocytes, epithelial cells and bulge stem cells which could be used in other regenerative medicine therapies.

 Though we are focusing solely on androgenic alopecia at this time, the follicles we are banking remain the property of the patients so this is a valuable way that patients could store considerable numbers of various cell types in a simple outpatient surgical procedure.